All Episodes

 Obama's not going to stop.

-Well, even the big tent.
+Well, leaving the big tent.

 They haven't read the right books.

-They haven't been to the right universities.
+They haven't been to the right universities or what have you.

-Hi, and welcome to the EIB network.
+Diane in Sarasota, Florida, hi, and welcome to the EIB Network.

 Nice to have you with us.

-Thank you very much, Ross.
+Thank you very much, Rush.

-There's no question third party.
+There's no question.

-However, I'm just going to tell you I have talked to Republicans, Diane, who have said to me, we're not going to have control.
+However, I'm just going to tell you, I have talked to Republicans, Diane, who have said to me, we're not going to have control.

 We're not going to have that much power.